Custom Butcher Block Countertops with Knife Block Options

 Butcher Blocks are always finished with Grothouse Original Oil™.
 They cannot be sealed with our Durata® Finish or have a stain application.
 This is to ensure the safety of direct chopping and food preparation on the Butcher Block.

 The Butcher Block pictured on the right was designed by celebrity Chef Tyler Florence for House Beautiful Kitchen of the Year.
 Tyler had Grothouse incorporate a knife slot to keep the knives easily accessible while keeping them safely out of reach of children in the bustling kitchen.
 Click on the following link to learn more about the design: Butcher Block Countertop designed by Tyler Florence for House Beautiful Kitchen of the Year.
 The butcher block countertop was coated with Grothouse Original Oil™ and is the perfect surface for serving specialties like Iberian Ham.

 Butcher Block Countertops with Removable Knife Blocks

 Butcher Block Countertops can be designed in a variety of configurations.
-Butcher Block countertops with knife slots of fixed sizes can be limiting if you change your knife sizes frequently.
+Butcher Block countertops with fixed-sized knife slots can be limiting if you change your knife sizes frequently.
 Grothouse has developed removable knife blocks to solve this problem.
-Removable knife blocks can be replaced with a new custom piece when your knife size change.
+Removable knife blocks can be replaced with a new custom piece when your knife size changes.
 Custom knife blocks can be designed to any shape or size desired.
 Be sure to structure the design to accommodate the opening in the butcher block below that houses the hidden knives.
-The photo to right shows a curved removable knife slot made of Teak.
+Pictured above, you’ll notice a curved removable knife slot made of Teak.
 There are six slots for knives and a center hole for the knife sharpener.
 The area below is hollowed to accept the knives.